mdeguzis/SteamOS-Tools/README.md

 * buld-test-docker - build a Debian or SteamOS package for testing [in-progress]
 * desktop-software.sh - script to install custom and bulk Debian desktop software packages.
 Please see the readme file in docs/ for the full listing of options.
 * steamos-stats.sh - displays useful stats while gaming over SSH from another device
-* vaporos-pkgs.sh - installs a few useful packages from various sources.
-Please see

 ## Pull requests / suggestions
 Please submit any issues / suggestions to the issues tracker on the right hand side of this page